djay/covidthailand/README.md

 # Dashboard
 ## Tests per Confirmed Case
 ![Tests per Case](https://github.com/djay/covidthailand/wiki/tests_per_case.png)
-- [OWID Tests per Case](https://ourworldindata.org/coronavirus-testing) to compare with other countries
-- WHO suggests 10-30 tests per confirmed case for adequate testing
+- WHO suggests lower than 10-30 tests per confirmed case for adequate testing
-- PUI is updated daily and is an indicator of how many free tests will be performed
+- PUI is updated daily and is a indicator of how many free tests will be performed
 - Tests and PUI numbers don't seem to include most proactive testing
+- [Our World in Data: Tests per Case](https://ourworldindata.org/coronavirus-testing) to compare with other countries. also [Our World in Data: Postitive Rate](https://ourworldindata.org/coronavirus/country/thailand?country=~THA#the-scale-of-testing-compared-to-the-scale-of-the-outbreak)

 ## Cases by Health District
 ![Cases by Health District](https://github.com/djay/covidthailand/wiki/cases_areas_2.png)
 - [Thailand Health Districts](https://mophgis.maps.arcgis.com/apps/opsdashboard/index.html#/bcd61791c8b441fa9224d129f28e8be0)
+- Imported cases are not yet shown.
+- You can also see [Cases by District broken down by walkin vs proactive](https://github.com/djay/covidthailand#cases-by-type-and-province) but there is no longer a data source to keep this updated.
 ## Cases by method found
 ![Source of Confirmed Cases](https://github.com/djay/covidthailand/wiki/cases_types.png)
 - Contact tracing normally counts as a "Walkin"